 There were two events held on the canal during pre-carnival.
-The first one was the water-party show which consisted of a gigantic decorated vessel which floated down the grand canal.
-Multiple performers were onboard, wearing costumes and putting on a cirque inspired show with fire, hoops, and acrobatics.
+The first one was the water-party show which consisted of a gigantic decorated vessel that floated down the grand canal.
+Multiple performers were onboard, wearing costumes and putting on a cirque-inspired show with fire, hoops, and acrobatics.
 We were lucky to stand right on the canal's edge and had a great view!

 My favourite part of the Carnival was getting to see Venetians wandering around the streets and Piazza San Marco in period costumes and masks, suggestive of what was worn in the 18th century.
 They looked very elegant.
 Putting together such extravagant costumes surely must have taken a lot of thought and time!
 What impressed me the most was how patient they were with the crowds of tourists fighting to get pictures.

-It is said that in Venice, wearing a mask served the dual purpose of concealing one's identity and of removing any social differences in the process.
-For a period of time, one could thus pretend to be whoever and do whatever they wanted.
-This practice became so popular that apparently the Venetian government had to step in and restrict the use of masks!
+It is said that in Venice, wearing a mask served the dual purpose of concealing one's identity and removing any social differences in the process.
+For some time, one could thus pretend to be whoever and do whatever they wanted.
+This practice became so popular that apparently, the Venetian government had to step in and restrict the use of masks!

 Since the 12th century, Venetians have been able to create many different types of masks.
 Some traditional masks include:

 The Commedia dell'Arte mask: these are the masks portraying various overemphasised expressions.
 These are often used in artistic performances such as at the theatre.